pyratebeard/pyratebeard.github.io/_posts/2017-07-18-raspberry-pi-vpn.md

 For this guide I will be continuing on with the basic install as it was after the previous post.

 **Note** - Using a VPN from outside your home network will require port forwarding on your router.
 Through the router admin console you should be able to forward all traffic to your Pi's 'tun0' device, which is created later.
+You will also need your external IP address.
+Use a site such as [whatismyip.com](https://whatismyip.com){:target="_blank" rel="noopener noreferrer"}.

 <br />
 ##### Open(VPN) your world